Carl Axel Gottlund: Battle for professorship

 In 1850, Gottlund sought the professorship of Finnish language at the University of Helsinki.
 However, Gottlund was found unqualified for the job, following his doctoral thesis - written in Finnish - becoming confiscated, after Gottlund had prematurely published it against the approval of the government-guided censorship.
 M. A. Castrén was elected for the job.
 However, he died already a year later.
 Gottlund now ran for the job against the famed Finnish author Elias Lönnrot.
 This time Gottlund's doctoral thesis was written in Swedish, but - for the second time - it was disapproved.

 Through his life, Gottlund was passionately interested in archaeology, about which he wrote e.g. in his Otava series.
 In the 1850s, he continued exploring the history and culture of the Finnish people.
 In 1859, Gottlund received a grant from the Senate of Finland to sponsor his archaeological expeditions in various parts of Finland.
-He promoted the establishment of the professorship of archaeology in Finland, to no prevail.
+He promoted the establishment of the professorship of archaeology in Finland, to no avail.